TurboROM-Devices/device_samsung_qcom-common/README.md

 #Copyright 2016 - The Turbo Project

-Common configurations for Samsung devices on Qualcomm chipsets (without the doze folder due to build error)
+Common configurations for Samsung devices on Qualcomm chipsets (without some folders due to build errors)